Welding

 The part of a waveform during which current increases.
 The speed of ramp-up affects the stiffness of the arc.

-robot controller
+robot body

 robot manipulator